Resource Library: Supporting Your Work

-- Vermont Natural Resources Council: Offers a varity of resources to support communities in conserving and protecting natural resources through four program areas: Energy and Climate Action, Forests and Wildlife, Water, and Sustainable Communities.
+- Vermont Natural Resources Council: Offers a varity of resources to support communities in conserving and protecting natural resources through four program areas: Energy and Climate Action, Forests and Wildlife, Water, Smarth Growth, and Toxic-Free Environment.

 - Vermont Planning Information Center: A clearinghouse of information for planning commissions, zoning boards, development review boards, conservation commissions, and their staff and all others involved in land use planning and regulations in Vermont.

 A listing of resources to help fund planning and implementation of conservation projects.

 - Agency of Commerce and Community Development Grants and Incentives

 - Agency of Natural Resources Grants and Loans